An older man in a suit and red tie speaks to a group of people seated in front of him.

 The Punchline

-Fast-forward to post-show negotiations, and the dream of Cuban grilling steaks with Hyconn’s founder evolved into nothing over a metaphorical punchline.
-The deal was never formally finished thoroughly, leaving viewers and Cuban himself to wonder, “What went wrong?”
+Fast-forward to post-show negotiations, and the dream of Cuban grilling steaks alongside Hyconn’s founder became nothing more than a metaphorical punchline.
+The deal was never finalized, leaving viewers and Cuban himself to wonder, “What went wrong?”

 What Makes It Intrepid

-1. The Barbecue That Never Happened: Cuban’s hypothetical BBQ plans evolved into a running euphemism among fans of the show, symbolizing the almost-but-not-quite nature of the deal.
+1. The Barbecue That Never Happened: Cuban’s hypothetical BBQ plans became a running euphemism among fans of the show, symbolizing the almost-but-not-quite nature of the deal.

 2. Unintended Irony: A product designed to eliminate friction and simplify connections ended up being at the center of a complicated, unresolved business relationship.